 What’s The Problem With Plastic You Ask?
 Take a Look Inside the Garbage of the World

 I was lucky enough to get introduced to a film called Inside the Garbage of the World a couple of weeks ago on Twitter by the filmmaker himself, Philippe Carillo.
-You will want to follow along with him and his wife Maxine on Twitter HERE but basically, the film, explores the devastating impact pollution, and in particular plastic pollution, has on the oceans and how that in turn impacts all life on the planet.
-This film has lots of updated and informative info and is really worth the watch.
+You will want to follow along with him and his wife Maxine on Twitter but basically, the film, explores the devastating impact pollution, and in particular plastic pollution, has on the oceans and how that in turn impacts all life on the planet.
+This film (which is no longer available) had lots of updated and informative info.
 It breaks down the plastic pollution problems, shatters myths and explains how we can work to overcome the plastic pollution problem.

 Pollution is a Problem That Will Harm the Planet for Generations to Come